 One of these is hurling, which is of ancient Gaelic Irish origin and a very popular sport.
 It may not appeal to anyone who doesn’t live in Ireland, but it’s important not to mock the sport.
 The Irish take pride in their heritage and they don’t want to hear you compare their hurling games to primitive hockey and other awkward conversation starters.

 Since sports are such a big part of Irish culture, you should definitely try to catch one of the Gaelic games while you’re visiting.
+This is an Irish bucket list experience for sure.
 Just make sure that if you step out in sporting colors, you’ve chosen the right ones to be seen in.

 16. Don’t Expect Everyone to Be Obsessed with Leprechauns